 Soy Sauce

 Soy sauce is a staple in Chinese cuisine and is often used as a dipping sauce for dumplings, noodles, and vegetables.
-It’s made from fermented soybeans and has a salty, savory flavor, though you can use regular light and dark soy sauce or low-sodium soy sauce if you prefer a milder taste.
+It’s made from fermented soybeans and has a salty, savory flavor, though you can use light soy sauce substitutes and dark soy sauce substitutes for a different taste experience.

 Siu Haau